andyet/yeti.css/README.md

 ### Static sites

-If you are compiling your stylus with the stylus command line interface, maybe directly or via a Makefile or similar, it's as easy as:
+If you are compiling your Stylus with its command line interface, maybe directly or via a Makefile or similar, it's as easy as:

 1. `npm install yeticss --save-dev`
 2. Add "-u yeticss" to the command: `stylus -u yeticss ./path/to/app.styl`